Developed by Thales Group CERT.

 Click on SAVE.

-Receive email notifications when subscribing to a topic.
+Receive notifications via different channels when subscribing to a topic.

 Click on ADD SUBSCRIBER.